-RVs play a key role in many accounts of probability theory.
+Random variables play a key role in many accounts of probability theory.
 However, the concept of a random variable seems to be rather informal and its use is often cast in colloquial language.
-A common wording states that \begin{quote}a random variable is the outcome of a stochastic process.\footnote{ As a definition this is somehow overdetermined, perhaps comparable the hypothetical definition of a real number as ``a real number is the length of a ship''.
-Better is: ``a random variable is an outcome of a stochastic process'', and even better is: ``a random variable, for a stochastic process, is a numerical outcome of that same process''.
-The latter assertion is valid, but it fails to capture the independence of the notion of an RV from any specific stochastic process.}\end{quote} In~\cite{W2016} one reads about a random variable that it is: \begin{quote} ... a variable whose value is subject to variations due to chance (i.e. randomness, in a mathematical sense)....
+A common wording states that ``a random variable is the outcome of a stochastic process''.
+Complicating an understanding of a random variable, however, is the fact that the mathematical definition of it, which reads ``a function from sample space to reals'' makes no reference to any variable or variable name, or to a probability function, or to a stochastic mechanism.
+In~\cite{W2016} it is asserted about a random variable that it is: \begin{quote} ... a variable whose value is subject to variations due to chance (i.e. randomness, in a mathematical sense)....